- Banner blindness doesn’t just affect paid ads – it affects the SERPs as well.

-The study proved that searchers weren’t looking for visual cues to spot ads.
+The eye tracking study proved that searchers weren’t looking for visual cues to spot ads.
 Instead, internet users learned that ads are featured at the top of the page.
-Then, they simply used selective attention to skip over the section that they believed most likely contained ads.
+Then, they simply used selective attention to skip over the section that they believed mostly likely contained ads.

 The key phrase above is “most likely.”
 Here’s why:

-Not only did the study find that searchers actively avoided ads, it also revealed that they actually “poisoned” nearby content.
-In other words, people didn’t just avoid paid advertisements, they also steered clear of any area that their mental model associated with ad space, even if it contained other content as well.
+Not only did the eye tracking study find that searchers actively avoided ads, it also revealed that they actually “poisoned” nearby content.
+In other words, people didn’t just avoid paid advertisements, they also steered clear of any area that their mental model associated with ad space.

 Conclusion?
+Banner ad blindness is powerful.
 Most searchers don’t want to engage with anything resembling an ad.